Controlled Learning of Pointwise Nonlinearities in Neural-Network-Like Architectures: Conclusion

 \section{Conclusion}

 We have presented a general framework for the controlled learning of pointwise nonlinearities in neural networks and, by extension, in any layered, trainable computational architecture.
 While our key result on the optimality of linear splines (Theorem \ref{Theo:SplineFitConstrained}) is stated and proved for a generic 1D data fitting problem subject to slope constraints, it has much further reaching consequences.
 Indeed, we have shown that the joint optimization of the linear layers and activation functions of a deep neural network generally also yields adaptive linear spline solutions.
 We have then addressed the issue of the implementation of such trainable activations by developing a computational toolbox that relies on the use of nonuniform B-splines.
 A remarkable feature of the proposed parameterization is that each data point only activates two basis functions.
 This makes the training of the neural network (including the back-propagation step) very efficient.
-Our extended version of the deep-spline toolbox is available upon request and will be made publicly accessible once the manuscript is accepted for publication.
+Our extended version of the deep-spline toolbox is available at \url{https://github.com/Biomedical-Imaging-Group/DeepSplines}.

 Our projection-based mechanism to limit the slope excursion of the learned nonlinearities makes it very easy to impose certain desired properties.
 For instance, by setting $(s_{\min},s_{\max})=(-1,1)$, we impose 1-Lipschitz stability, which is the layer-wise condition that guarantees the convergence of plug-and-play schemes such as \cite{Ryu2019plug}.
 Likewise, for $(s_{\min},s_{\max})=(0,1)$, we constrain the nonlinearity to be firmly non-expansive and, hence, to be the proximal operator of a convex potential---the standard condition of usage for proximal-gradient algorithms \cite{Parikh_proximal_2014}.
 Another option is to set $(s_{\min},s_{\max})=(\epsilon,\infty)$ with $\epsilon>0$ arbitrarily small, which then yields a nonlinearity that is increasing and therefore invertible.
 Since the inverse of a linear spline is itself a linear spline, such nonlinear modules can be readily incorporated in the design of invertible flows \cite{ Kruse2021}.